Toowan0x1/CPP_MODULES/README.md

 ## CPP_MODULES

-My solution for CPP Module 06 of the Common core of 42 school.
+My solution for CPP Module 06 of the Common core of 42 school.<br>
 These cpp modules are from the [42](https://42.fr) cursus!

 ## List of all my cpp-modules